A credit report is one of those things that most people know exists, but don’t think about until they’re applying for something, like a credit card.

 Credit Searches

-Every time you apply for credit, a search may be recorded:
+Whenever you apply for credit, a search may be recorded:

-Soft searches are only visible to you
+Soft searches – only visible to you and do not affect your score

 Fraud Markers and Notes